Director of the Office of Financial Empowerment Details

 Valid Colorado driver license/Proof of auto vehicle insurance

-Meet our agency driving requirements; no suspensions/revocations and no more than 2 tickets in the past 3 years
+Must meet driving requirements: no suspensions/revocations in the past three (3) years and no more than two (2) tickets in the past three (3) years

 We are committed to racial equity, diversity, and inclusion in all aspects of our organization and our partnership with the IDD community.
 Our work is rooted in the firm belief that all people deserve respect and dignity, where we embrace and celebrate varied identities, preferences, and perspectives.
 These values are essential to our organizations excellence and to achieving our objective of a more equitable and inclusive community for all.
 We will ensure our systems, policies, practices, actions, and communications are equitable, including how we attract, hire, engage, develop, promote, retain, and retire BIPOC and other underrepresented or marginalized talents.
 We intentionally engage in an ongoing process of active learning and growth to advance a culture reflective of a shared purpose and belonging.